Donor Profile

 Climate: Regarding climate finance, the cabinet is committed to allocating 50% of public climate finance to adaptation.
 This is in line with an increasing focus on climate, which began under the previous government.

 The Dutch government has also committed to increase its biodiversity finance by 50% by 2025.
-In line with this commitment, Dutch Minister for Foreign Trade and Development Cooperation Liesje Schreinemacher announced on December 19, 2022, that the Netherlands will contribute EUR50 million ( US$53 million) to the Nature, People and Climate investment program of the CIF, which focus on nature-based solutions.
+In line with this commitment, former Dutch Minister for Foreign Trade and Development Cooperation Liesje Schreinemacher announced on December 19, 2022, that the Netherlands will contribute EUR50 million ( US$53 million) to the Nature, People and Climate investment program of the CIF, which focus on nature-based solutions.

 The Netherlands was the host of the Climate Action Summit from January 25-26, 2021.
 In another step forward for climate action, the Dutch development bank FMO published a position statement on June 1, 2021, committing to phase out direct investments in fossil fuels over the course of a five-year transition period.
 The policy prohibits the bank from making any new direct investments in upstream or mid-stream stand-alone fossil fuel-related activities, with an exemption for natural gas and distributed power projects necessary for energy security at affordable prices.
 At COP28, the Dutch government launched an international coalition to phase out fossil fuel subsidies, comprising 13 countries: Antigua and Barbuda, Austria, Belgium, Canada, Costa Rica, Denmark, Finland, France, Ireland, Luxembourg, the Netherlands, and Spain.